 Employment Projections : Data sources

-As a nonsurvey program, Employment Projections (EP) is fundamentally different from most other BLS programs.
+As a nonsurvey program, Employment Projections (EP) is fundamentally different from most other U.S. Bureau of Labor Statistics (BLS) programs.
 Instead of collecting primary source data through surveys or censuses, EP relies predominantly on publicly available data that are produced by other BLS programs and other government offices.
-In addition, BLS uses data it accesses through a contract with Macroeconomic Advisers, LLC.
+In addition, BLS uses data it accesses through a contract with Macroeconomic Advisers by IHS Markit.

 EP makes extensive use of other BLS datasets in its projections.
 Data from the Current Population Survey (CPS) are used in the labor force, industry, and occupational employment projections.
 Current Employment Statistics (CES) data are also used to project industry employment, as are data from the Quarterly Census of Employment and Wages (QCEW).
 Occupational Employment Statistics (OES) data are used to project occupational employment.
 Price data from the Producer Price Index (PPI) are used to calculate and project deflators.